CarolineHussey/JS-Mixed-Messages/README.md

 Save ```main.js``` locally.
 Navigate to the folder where it is saved in command line.
 Run ```node main.js``` from the command line.
 Repeat!

+## Attribution
+Thanks to Celandro at Pokébattler for providing the Rest API with Pokémon details.